 With candles lit and tearful faces, A Night of Wigs and Wishes remembered those who lost their lives over the last year to cancer.
 The October 23 event, held at Lucien’s Manor in Berlin Township, raised thousands of dollars to help grant wishes to cancer-stricken children and provide wigs to women going through chemotherapy.
 This year marked the 4th Annual Night of Wigs and Wishes event.

 The evening, powered by the Friends Are By Your Side (FABYS) charity, kicked off with a cocktail hour and auction.
-While guests enjoyed table after table of appetizers and cocktails from the many different bars, donations poured in from the sales of raffle tickets and champagne glasses.
+While guests enjoyed table after table of appetizers and cocktails from the many different bars, donations poured in; both from the sales of raffle tickets and champagne glasses.
 As dinner kicked off in the main ballroom, guests were treated to a private concert by Paula Abdul, as well as video tributes to those who were lost this year during battles with cancer.

 As the show carried on throughout the night, lives were remembered as families who lost children spoke on the difference the FABYS charity makes in the lives of kids who battle cancer, and women who received wigs found the words to thank the organization for making them feel beautiful again.